 Look at what coatings, if any, are on the surface now.
 The thickness and nature of the coating can help determine the type of equipment needed for surface preparation.
 Rubbery or sticky coatings, for example, call for scarification or grinding with special abrasive disks.
 The type of coating chosen will determine the final finish.
 Thin coatings and sealers are not appropriate over a floor that requires moderate to heavy shot blasting or scarification.
 Concrete grinding is typically more appropriate for situations requiring the use of thin coat or staining products.
 Ask your coating manufacturer for recommendations.
 Many manufacturers specify the method of surface preparation that is most applicable for their coatings.
 Perform a test patch, in a variety of locations on the slab if needed, to help determine if one surface preparation method performs better than another.
 Using the right tools to prepare the surface.
 Scarification followed by shot blasting or a combination of light shot blasting in open areas and hand grinding for corners and edges, are two possibilities.
 In many restoration projects, it is very common to use several types of surface preparation tools.

-Typically, Detergent Scrubbing is only conducted on a new slab which is quite open to accepting a coating or when acid etching is not possible.
-Food preparation, steelworks or sensitive inventory.
+Typically, Detergent Scrubbing is only conducted on a new slab which is quite open to accepting a coating or when acid etching is not possible such as food preparation, steelworks or sensitive inventory facilities.
 Use a 3000psi pressure washer with a small amount of detergent to remove grease and grim followed by vacuuming up excess water.
 The high pressure will remove surface efflorescence.

 Tips for achieving a successfully detergent scrubbed floor: For oil or grease wash with concentrated industrial detergent.
 Do small manageable areas vacuuming up excess water as you go.